Smoke detector: Radiation

 Americium-241 is an alpha emitter with a half-life of 432.6 years.
 Alpha particle radiation, as opposed to beta (electron) and gamma (electromagnetic) radiation, is used for two reasons: the alpha particles can ionize enough air to make a detectable current; and they have low penetrative power, meaning they will be stopped, safely, by the air or the plastic shell of the smoke detector.
 During the alpha decay, emits gamma radiation, but it is low-energy and therefore not considered a significant contributor to human exposure.

-The amount of elemental americium-241 in ionization smoke detectors is small enough to be exempt from the regulations applied to larger deployments.
+The amount of elemental americium-241 in ionization smoke detectors is small enough to be exempt from the regulations applied to larger radioactive sources.
 A smoke detector contains about 37 kBq of radioactive element americium-241, corresponding to about 0.3 μg of the isotope.
 This provides sufficient ion current to detect smoke while producing a very low level of radiation outside the device.
-Some Russian-made smoke detectors, most notably the RID-6m and IDF-1m models, contain a small amount of plutonium (18 MBq), rather than the typical source, in the form of reactor-grade mixed with titanium dioxide onto a cylindrical alumina surface.
+Some Russian-made smoke detectors, most notably the RID-6m and IDF-1m models, contain a small amount of plutonium, rather than the typical source, in the form of reactor-grade mixed with titanium dioxide onto a cylindrical alumina surface.

+A RID-6M smoke detector reference plutonium source, with an initial ²³⁹Pu activity of 5.7 μCi.

 The amount of americium-241 contained in ionizing smoke detectors does not represent a significant radiological hazard.
-If the americium is left in the ionization chamber of the alarm, the radiological risk is insignificant because the chamber acts as a shield to the alpha radiation.
+If the americium is left in the shielded ionization chamber of the alarm, the radiological risk is insignificant because the chamber acts as a shield to the alpha radiation.
 A person would have to open the sealed chamber and ingest or inhale the americium for the dose to be comparable to natural background radiation.
 The radiation risk of exposure to an ionizing smoke detector operating normally is much smaller than natural background radiation.

 Disposal

 Disposal regulations and recommendations for ionization smoke detectors vary from region to region.
-The government of New South Wales, Australia considers it safe to discard up to 10 ionization smoke detectors in a batch with domestic rubbish.
+In New South Wales, Australia smoke detectors should be taken to a Household Chemical CleanOut event or a Community Recycling Centre.
 The U.S. EPA considers ionizing smoke detectors safe to dispose with household trash.
 Alternatively, smoke detectors can be returned to the manufacturer.